 Consumer Product Evaluations

-Conducted Proposition 65 evaluations assessing potential exposure to children and adults for various chemicals including benzene, toluene, lead, cadmium, arsenic, phthalates, ethyl benzene, flame retardants and formaldehyde associated with various products (PVC, jewelry, containers, toys, cookware and tableware, and appliances).
+Conducted Proposition 65 evaluations assessing potential exposure to children and adults for various chemicals including benzene, DEA, toluene, lead, cadmium, nickel, arsenic, phthalates, BPA, PFOA/PFAS, ethyl benzene, flame retardants, fragrances, and formaldehyde associated with various products (fPVC, jewelry, containers, toys, cookware and tableware, appliances, personal care products and food ).
 Developed sampling protocols to evaluate FDA and CPSC compliance, as well as exposure to metals in consumer products, specifically addressing dermal contact and incidental ingestion associated with hand-to-mouth activities.
+Assisted companies in their product line review to identify high risk products and chemicals.
 Managed product-testing and compliance programs for numerous companies.
 Assisted clients in green chemistry initiatives and addressed green marketing claims.

 Exposure Reconstruction/ Occupational Epidemiology